The Story of Israel

 The Jews were able to rule themselves for about 100 years, until the Roman general Pompey conquered the land in 66 BC.
 In New Testament times, the city of Jerusalem was destroyed by the Romans in 70 AD.

-The Jewish people did not govern this land again for over 2000 years until the modern nation of Israel was formed in 1948 after the Second World War.
+The Jewish people did not govern this land again for over 2000 years until after the Second World War.
+The Western nations took the land from the Palestinians living there, and created the modern nation of Israel in 1948.